Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

      ![MoonSDKScene](images/MoonSDKScene.png)

   4. Open MoonSDK settings and fill in all app keys for analytics and advertising services, Please ensure you add **all** of them and **copy/paste** them to the correct location in the inspector.
-  5. press Check and Sync Settings button
+  5. Press Check and Sync Settings button
      **Note:Make sure to copy/paste the tokens/ad IDs and not type them manually to avoid mistakes.**

      ![SyncSettings](images/SyncSettingsNew.png)